-Wish related in-kinds consist of donated travel, goods and other services used in the delivery of wishes.
-The Foundation estimates the fair value of wish related in-kinds on the basis of estimates of the current market rates for similar travel, goods and other services in the Foundation's market.
-Professional services are valued and reported at the estimated fair value based on current rates for similar services.
+Wish related travel, goods and other services are used in the wish granting program.
+The Foundation estimates the fair value of wish related travel, goods, and services on the basis of estimates of the current market rates for similar travel, goods and other services in the Foundation's market.

-Advertising and media is used to help the Foundation communicate its message or mission and includes fundraising materials, informational material, or advertising, and may be in the form of an audio or video tape of a public service announcement, a layout for a newspaper, media time or space for public service announcements, or other purposes.
+Donated advertising and media is reported at the estimated fair value as provided by the donor based on rates charged for similar advertising or media.
+Advertising and media is used for both program and supporting services.
+Advertising and media is used to help the Foundation communicate its message or mission and includes fund raising materials, informational material, or advertising, and may be in the form of an audio or video tape of a public service announcement, a layout for a newspaper, media time or space for public service announcements, or other purposes.